-- Local suppliers (ex. office supplies) re-circulate 33% compared to 19% for chains
+- Local suppliers (e.g. office supplies) re-circulate 33% compared to 19% for chains

-- Local business owners live and provide jobs in your community.
+- Have owners who live and provide jobs in your community

-- Local businesses provide more support for local events, sports teams and charities.
+- Provide more support for local events, sports teams and charities

-- Local businesses are more likely to buy local services and can stock local products.
+- Are more likely to buy local services and stock local products

 LOCO BC has developed a researched based definition of local business in BC.
 This definition is based on economic and other business impacts and are at the centre of the BC Buy Local campaign.
 When asking ‘what’s local’, follow these guidelines.